cuspaceflight/tawhiri-downloader/README.md

 opam init --comp=4.07.0 -y
 eval `opam env`

-apt install -y libssl-dev libffi-dev libgrib-api-dev
+apt install -y libssl-dev libffi-dev libeccodes-dev
 # This patch on top of cohttp ensures allows using ~interrupt to abort an in-progress
 # HTTP GET (the un-patched cohttp ~interrupt can only abort the 'connect' step)
 opam pin cohttp.2.1.2 'https://github.com/danielrichman/ocaml-cohttp.git#v2.1.2-drichman'